Medico-Mind/rolldown-compression/README.md

 - **Publishing**: public npm (`--access public`), versioned with [changesets](https://github.com/changesets/changesets).
 PRs include a changeset (`npx changeset`); the Version workflow keeps a `chore: release` PR up to date, and merging it tags the release and runs the full napi build matrix before `napi prepublish` + `npm publish`.
 Run the Release workflow via `workflow_dispatch` for a dry-run that builds all platform artifacts without publishing.

 ## Development

+See [CONTRIBUTING.md](./CONTRIBUTING.md) for the full contributor guide (setup, tests, changesets, PR workflow).

 ```sh
 npm install          # install JS deps